 Amicus Brief Supporting Constitutionality of CFPB

-In September 2018, along with six other members of the Appleseed network, we signed onto an Amicus Brief filed by the national Appleseed Foundation in CFPB v.
+In September 2018, NJ Appleseed, along with six other members of the Appleseed network, signed onto an Amicus Brief filed by the national Appleseed Foundation in CFPB v.
 All-American Check Cashing, an interlocutory appeal pending before the U.S. Fifth Circuit Court of Appeals.
 Our brief urges affirmance of a decision by the U.S. District Court for the Southern District of Mississippi that upheld the constitutionality of the CFPB.
-The defendants in the case, who were sued by the CFPB over alleged payday lending abuses, attacked the the agency as unconstitutional in its structure because it is headed by a single director removable only for cause.
+The defendants in the case, who were sued by the CFPB over alleged payday lending abuses, contend the agency is unconstitutional in its structure because it is headed by a single director removable only for cause.
+On March 3, 2020, the Fifth Circuit, in a precedential opinion, agreed with our position, and that of the D.C. and Ninth Circuits, that “the restrictions on the President’s removal authority under the Consumer Financial Protection Act are valid and constitutional.”

 Comment on Proposed Changes to Remittance Rule